cfbolz/pypy-15-blog/blogpost.rst

 Why did we Abandon Partial Evaluation?
 --------------------------------------

-So one question I get asked quite regularly when telling this story is, why did we think that tracing would work better than partial evaluation (PE)?
+So one question I get sometimes asked when telling this story is, why did we think that tracing would work better than partial evaluation (PE)?
 One of the hardest parts of compilers in general and partial evaluation based systems in particular is the decision when and how much to inline, how much to specialize,